 G-lined by Undernet?
 Welcome to the world of 2020

-We’re old school here at The Crow.
+We’re old school here at Linux Impact.
 We entered our teen years in the 90s, and we have a love of retro-futuristic tech and software.
 If you could imagine it looking at home in Hackers or The Matrix or Blade Runner, the chances are good that we sporadically run it on our home system.
-Because, believe it or not, the old protocols still work, and if we developed a particular way of doing things back in the 90s and it still works today, we’re still going to be doing it.</p> A prime example is IRC - Internet Relay Chat - which is an application layer protocol that facilitates communication in the form of text on a client/server networking model.
+Because, believe it or not, the old protocols still work, and if we developed a particular way of doing things back in the 90s and it still works today, we’re still going to be doing it.

 We’ve been accessing IRC through a variety of clients since back in 1995 when we were running aMIRC on our much-loved Amiga 1200, later moving onto mIRC on Windows, Icechat, and a few others.
 Currently we’re running IRSSI - a terminal based client, on Linux.